The place for excellence in the child welfare workforce

 Te'Ata Loper, Executive Director of the Oklahoma Indian Child Welfare Association

-“I am excited and encouraged that OICWA’s partnership with CWEL will provide support and leadership coaching opportunities to tribal child welfare programs with intentional strengthening of cultural well-being.”
+“I am excited and encouraged that OICWA’s partnership with CWEL will provide support and leadership coaching opportunities to tribal child welfare programs.”

 Te'Ata Loper , Executive Director, Oklahoma Indian Child Welfare Association